 So you’ve paid off your house and are headed for a mortgage-free retirement.
 Fantastic!
-Retiring without a mortgage payment means you can more easily live on a fixed income and preserve your assets for longer.
+Retiring without a mortgage payment means you can more easily live on a lower retirement income and preserve your retirement savings for longer.

 Though retiring mortgage-free is a great accomplishment, it comes with a potentially big problem.
 And I’m not referring to the “problem” of losing your mortgage interest deduction.
 Let me explain.